Medically Reviewed

 When Do I Need Naloxone?

-Naloxone should be administered to anyone who is demonstrating signs of potential opioid overdose — or if you even suspect that they might have overdosed on any type of opioid.
+Naloxone should be administered to anyone demonstrating signs of potential opioid overdose—or if you suspect that they might have overdosed on any type of opioid.
 It is also important to call 911 as soon as you realize that someone may be overdosing on opioids.1,5,10 A person receiving naloxone requires medical attention, as symptoms of an opioid overdose can return after the effects of the naloxone wear off.2,3,4,10 Warning signs of an opioid overdose include:2,3,4,5,10

 • Extremely small pupils (pinpoint-sized).